 Most people are familiar with the basic tools used by doctors, like stethoscopes, syringes, and blood pressure readers.
-Doctors get these tools from a medical equipment company that can also provide them with more complicated machinery, like MRIs, respiratory ventilators, and exam room equipment.
+Doctors get these tools that underwent medical device quality system auditing from a medical equipment company, which can also provide them with more complicated machinery, like MRIs, respiratory ventilators, and exam room equipment.
 A lot of these devices seem boring and commonplace in today’s doctor’s office, but at one time they were considered to be incredible new technology.
 The field of medicine and healthcare is constantly evolving, and there are some exciting new breakthroughs out there that might be just as common as gloves and surgical masks sooner than you think.

 Our previous post, on Hospitals and Technology, covered the way that new technologies have changed hospitals on every level, from administration to treatment.
 Now, let’s take a look at some of the exciting new technologies emerging in the medical field today that will continue to revolutionize healthcare tomorrow.

 In today’s world, smartphones are everywhere.
 They’ve become almost as ubiquitous as televisions or landline phones.
 In hospitals, this amazing new capacity for staying connected and up-to-date means faster, more accurate care for patients.
 But, the benefits of digital, smart technology on health don’t stop there.
 Medical News Today recently reported on a hearing implant symposium in Rome, Italy, where an incredible breakthrough in digital devices could give the deaf and hard-of-hearing a whole new life.